 Chandraprabha Basadi

-The Chandraprabha basadi which is to the west of Shasana basadi consists of an open Sanctum sanctorum, a sukhanasi / antarala, a navaranga mandapa and a porch/ mukha mandapa and enshrines a seated image of of Chandraprabha, the eighth tirthankara.
+The Chandraprabha basadi which is to the west of Shasana Basadi consists of an open Sanctum sanctorum, a sukhanasi / antarala, a navaranga mandapa, and a porch/ mukha mandapa, and enshrines a seated image of Chandraprabha, the eighth tirthankara.
 In the antarala sukhanasi are placed the images of Sarvahna Yaksha and Kushmandini Yakshi.
 The pedestal of Kushmandini Yakshi shows a lion with two riders seated one behind the other.
-The images have no prabhavali and appears to be earlier than the Hoysala period.
-The inscription on the rock close to the outer wall of the navaranga records that a basadi was built by Shivamara and it may be concluded from its paleography that it refers to the Ganga king Shivamara- II.
+The images have no prabhavali and appear to be earlier than the Hoysala period.
+The inscription on the rock close to the outer wall of the navaranga records that a Basadi was built by Shivamara and it may be concluded from its paleography that it refers to the Ganga king Shivamara- II.
 This temple might be one of the oldest on the hill and its date would be about 800 CE.
 But the temple appears to have been rebuilt at a much later date with brick and mortar probably over the original plinth.
-The inscription got in the 1970s from the pedestal of the Tirthankara idol calls this temple as "Sri Mula Sangha's Desi Gana's Vakra Gachcha Basadi".
-Hence this temple can also be called as "Vakra Gachcha Basadi".
+The inscription obtained in the 1970s from the pedestal of the Tirthankara idol calls this temple "Sri Mula Sangha's Desi Gana's Vakra Gachcha Basadi".
+Hence this temple can also be called "Vakra Gachcha Basadi".

-The Chandraprabha basadi which is to the west of Shasana basadi consists of an open Sanctum sanctorum, a sukhanasi / antarala, a navaranga mandapa and a porch/ mukha mandapa and enshrines a seated image of of Chandraprabha, the eighth tirthankara.
+The Chandraprabha basadi which is to the west of Shasana Basadi consists of an open Sanctum sanctorum, a sukhanasi / antarala, a navaranga mandapa, and a porch/ mukha mandapa, and enshrines a seated image of Chandraprabha, the eighth tirthankara.
 In the antarala sukhanasi are placed the images of Sarvahna Yaksha and Kushmandini Yakshi.
 The pedestal of Kushmandini Yakshi shows a lion with two riders seated one behind the other.
-The images have no prabhavali and appears to be earlier than the Hoysala period.
-The inscription on the rock close to the outer wall of the navaranga records that a basadi was built by Shivamara and it may be concluded from its paleography that it refers to the Ganga king Shivamara- II.
+The images have no prabhavali and appear to be earlier than the Hoysala period.
+The inscription on the rock close to the outer wall of the navaranga records that a Basadi was built by Shivamara and it may be concluded from its paleography that it refers to the Ganga king Shivamara- II.
 This temple might be one of the oldest on the hill and its date would be about 800 CE.
 But the temple appears to have been rebuilt at a much later date with brick and mortar probably over the original plinth.
-The inscription got in the 1970s from the pedestal of the Tirthankara idol calls this temple as "Sri Mula Sangha's Desi Gana's Vakra Gachcha Basadi".
-Hence this temple can also be called as "Vakra Gachcha Basadi".
+The inscription obtained in the 1970s from the pedestal of the Tirthankara idol calls this temple "Sri Mula Sangha's Desi Gana's Vakra Gachcha Basadi".
+Hence this temple can also be called "Vakra Gachcha Basadi".

 Gangaraja Mantapa